-- The SPDMsign function shall take these input parameters: - Privkey: a secret key - · data_to_be_signed : a bit stream of the data that will be signed - context: a string - The function shall output a signature using PrivKey and a selected cryptographic signing algorithm. - The signing function shall follow these steps to create spdm_prefix and spdm_context (See Text or string encoding for encoding rules): - 1.
-Create spdm_prefix .
-The spdm_prefix shall be the repetition, four times, of the concatenation of "dmtf-spdm-v", SPDMversionString and ".".
+- The SPDMsign function shall take these input parameters: - Privkey: a secret key - data_to_be_signed : a bit stream of the data that will be signed - context: a string - 783 The function shall output a signature using PrivKey and a selected cryptographic signing algorithm. - The signing function shall follow these steps to create spdm_prefix and spdm_context (See Text or string encoding for encoding rules): - Create spdm_prefix .
+The spdm_prefix shall be the repetition, four times, of the concatenation of "dmtf-spdm-v" and the string form of the version of this specification.
 This will form a 64 character string. - 2.
 Create spdm_context .
 If the Requester is generating the signature, then spdm_context shall be the concatenation of "requester-" and context .
-If the Responder is generating the signature, the spdm_context shall be the concatenation of "responder-" and context . - Here is an example, named Example 1: - If the version of this specification is 1.4.3, the Responder is generating a signature and context is "my example context".
-The sdpm_prefix is "dmtf-spdm-v1.4.dmtf-spdm-v1.4.dmtf-spdm-v1.4.dmtf-spdm-v1.4.dmtf-spdm-v1.4.".
+If the Responder is generating the signature, the spdm_context shall be the concatenation of "responder-" and context . - Here is an example, named Example 1: - If the version of this specification is 1.4.0, the Responder is generating a signature and context is "my example context".
+The sdpm_prefix is "dmtf-spdm-v1.4.0dmtf-spdm-v1.4.0dmtf-spdm-v1.4.0dmtf-spdm-v1.4.0dmtf-spdm-v1.4.0".
 The spdm_context is "responder-my example context". - Next, form combined_spdm_prefix .
 The combined_spdm_prefix shall be the concatenation of spdm_prefix , a byte with a value of zero_pad and spdm_context .
 The size of zero_pad shall be the number of bytes needed to ensure the length of combined_spdm_prefix is 100 bytes.
 The size of zero_pad can be zero.
-The value of zero_pad shall be zero. - Continuing Example 1, Table 94 Combined SPDM prefix shows the combined_spdm_prefix with offsets.
+The value of zero_pad shall be zero. - Continuing Example 1, the Combined SPDM Prefix table shows the combined_spdm_prefix with offsets.
 Offsets increase from left to right and top to bottom.
-As shown, the length of combined_spdm_prefix is 100 bytes.
+As shown, the length of combined spdm_prefix is 100 bytes long.

 Furthermore, a number surrounded by double quotation marks indicates the ASCII value of that number is used.
 See Text or string encoding for encoding rules.